haridira/21.03.11.superstore/README.md

 ### Takeout from Above

 Of Furniture, Chairs and Furnishings are fairing far better.
 Bookcases and Tables would need to be further analyzed and later addressed with solutions.

-#### Note
-As of the date of writing this note (March 25, 2021), the report is still being developed, with it estimated to be completed by April 2.